acdcjunior/acdcjunior.github.io/_drafts/architectures-goals-should-be-embrace-change.md

 Antigamente: "um modelo para tudo" --> o conceito "Gasto" é igual no domínio todo??

 Hoje: DDD/Services: unificacao eh cara e frequentemente ineficaz -> divide em contextos bem definidos -> cada um tem o que quiser, até termos conflitantes

+# Achitecture embraces non-functional constraints and long term goals

+Or it should, at least.

+Committing code without tests in order to solve a "corner case" sounds like a great idea at the moment, but developers must look at the bigger picture.
+You might have given the OK to others to do the same thing on a bigger scale.
+Have you ever worked on a project that had tests but now doesn't?
+Guess how it happened.